maherafatima1261-create/Hardware-Setup-Validation-Section/README.md

 ii.
 Configure Debug Launch:

-    In Freedom Studio, go to Run -> Debug Configurations....
+*  In Freedom Studio, go to 'Run' -> 'Debug Configurations....'

-    In the left pane, expand GDB OpenOCD Debugging and select your project's launch configuration (e.g., sifive_hifive1_BitNet_MNIST_App Debug).
+*  In the left pane, expand 'GDB OpenOCD Debugging' and select your project's launch configuration (e.g., 'sifive_hifive1_BitNet_MNIST_App Debug').

-    In the "Main" tab, ensure the "C/C++ Application" field points to the correct executable:
+*  In the "Main" tab, ensure the "C/C++ Application" field points to the correct executable:

-    > ${workspace_loc:/sifive_hifive1_BitNet_MNIST_App/src/debug/main.elf}
+      > '${workspace_loc:/sifive_hifive1_BitNet_MNIST_App/src/debug/main.elf}'

-    If it points to empty.elf or another path, correct it using the "Browse..." button.
+    If it points to 'empty.elf' or another path, correct it using the "Browse..." button.

-    Click Apply to save the changes.
+*   Click **Apply** to save the changes.

 iii.
-Start Debug Session: Click the Debug button in the Debug Configurations dialog, or the green bug icon in the toolbar.
+Start Debug Session: Click the **Debug** button in the Debug Configurations dialog, or the green bug icon in the toolbar.

-     If prompted to terminate a previous debug session, confirm "Yes".
+*   If prompted to terminate a previous debug session, confirm "Yes".

-     The debugger will connect to the board and load the main.elf program.
+*   The debugger will connect to the board and load the 'main.elf' program.
 It will likely pause at the main function.

 iv.
-Run Program: Click the Resume (green play) button to let the program execute.
+Run Program: Click the **Resume** (green play) button to let the program execute.

 -----